SAA-SDT/TS-EAS-subteam-notes/ead-subteam/working-documents/ListPostingIssue517.md

 To ensure that the standards under TS-EAS' purview continue to be based on user needs, we are specifically interested in any use cases from your institutions, which would support this change request.

-We'd appreciate any feedback to be posted to the GitHub issue cited above or sent to Kerstin Arnold (kerstin.arnold.berlin@gmail.com), the team lead for EAD, by end of play on Friday, 31 January 2020.
+We'd appreciate any feedback and examples to be posted to the GitHub issue cited above or sent via email to kerstin.arnold.berlin@gmail.com by end of play on Friday, 31 January 2020.

 Thank you very much in advance.